 Job Growth Projections for the Field of Speech-Language Pathology in Kansas

-The number of jobs for speech-language pathologists in Kansas should increase by 15.3% between 2012 and 2022—an increase that is 27% greater than the average job growth rate in the state.
-This rate of growth should generate an average of 40 SLP positions a year during the ten-year period of these projections (Kansas Department of Labor).
+The number of jobs for speech-language pathologists in Kansas is projected to increase by 22% between 2020 and 2030.
+This rate of growth should generate an average of 140 SLP positions a year during the 10-year period of these projections.

 Private clinics provide a source for satisfying work for speech-language pathologists, and Kansas is home to a number of clinics that specialize in the field: